 It is such a beautiful time of year here in the Pocono Mountains.
 It’s time to shed those winter coats, lace up your hiking shoes and hit the outdoors.
 Outdoor activities are booming in the springtime in the Pocono Mountains.
 One of our favorite things to do is to explore the area’s many waterfalls.
 If you have never experienced the views of a Poconos waterfall, you are in for a real treat!

 While you’re here, the area offers plenty to do.
 From outdoor recreation to shopping, there is never a dull moment in the Pocono Mountains.
 Our free Delaware Highlands Vacation Guide is the perfect way to travel the area like a local, and it shows up in your inbox instantly!
-One of the area’s newest places you’ll want to visit is the new Mill Market Bakery at Hawley Silk Mill.
-The grand opening will take place on May 13th.
-The bakery is a great spot to grab freshly baked cookies and pretzels and artisanal bread and pastries to take along on your waterfall hikes.
+Be sure to visit the Hawley Silk Mill. before heading out on your waterfall tour.
+Cocoon Coffee House and Bakery is a great spot to grab freshly made cookies, sandwiches and artisanal bread and pastries to take along on your waterfall hikes.